 Must complete university-wide graduate requirements in addition to the following.

 - A statement of academic interests and goals

 - Transcripts from all colleges and universities attended

 - Official Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE) scores (no more than five years old)

 - A current resume with employment or other experience

 - TOEFL or IELTS (international students)

-The primary goal of the doctoral program in information technology is to prepare students for academic careers in higher education, as well as selected research positions in industry.
-It provides students with a strong grounding in IS/IT research methodology and the current state of research in behavioral, organizational and technical areas of IS/IT.
+The primary goal of the doctoral program in information technology is to prepare students for academic careers in higher education, as well as selected research positions in government and industry.
+It provides students with a strong grounding in IS/IT research methodology and the current state of research in information systems, cyber security, data analytics and artificial intelligence.
 Doctoral level coursework focuses on research methodology and statistics courses and seminars in information technology topics.
 In the latter stages, students choose free electives to support their specific interests.
 While the major part of the first two years is devoted to coursework, students participate in research projects with faculty members.
 Following completion of coursework, the student will demonstrate proficiency in research by completing a dissertation.